gbourniq/django-on-aws/README.md

 make publish
 ```

-## Run the application with RDS Postgres as a database backend
+## Configure RDS Postgres as a database backend

-1. Launch an RDS database from the AWS console, and note the following values:
+1. Launch an RDS database from the AWS console, and take a note of the following values:
 ```
 POSTGRES_HOST
 POSTGRES_DB